 After you sell one of your products or perform a service, what do you do next?

 If it’s waiting for payment, you’re not alone.
-Many small business owners face obstacles in generating a positive cash flow.
-When left unaddressed, these obstacles can affect both daily and long-term operations.
+Many owners face cash flow obstacles in their business – including not getting paid on time.
+When left unaddressed, these can negatively affect both daily and long-term operations.

 That’s because sufficient cash flow entering your business is key to its success.
 It helps you handle short-term emergencies, plays a part in whether you get approved for a bank loan, helps create a healthy, sustainable operation, and determines your company’s value.

 Some small things – like manual invoicing and lack of follow-ups – seem insignificant at first but can lead to a longer cash cycle.
 And after making a sale, you don’t want your cash to take any longer than necessary to reach your bank account!
-Fortunately, the right strategy can help you avoid most problems with the amount of cash entering your business.
+Fortunately, the right strategy can help you avoid most cash flow obstacles.
 Here are six of the most common causes surrounding money flowing into your business, plus how to solve them.

 The contracts you have in place play a huge role in establishing positive cash flow.
 By outlining the expectations of each party, they help prevent conflicts and mitigate risk.
 But to do so, they need to be solid.

-Review your contract terms relating to when and how you will be paid, and make any necessary adjustments.
+Review your contract terms relating to when and how you will be paid.
+Look for potential causes for cash flow obstacles and make any necessary adjustments.
 Are your net payment terms in alignment with when your bills are due?
 If they’re not, there will be a cash shortage.
 What about your payment schedules and due dates?
 If payments are overdue, do you have a late fee in place?

 Whatever you decide to include in your contract, use plain and straightforward terms to avoid any confusion.